BOOM! An asteroid has just collided with Earth.

 Step 2: Determine probability.
 What are the odds a certain risk will occur?
 It’s a lot more likely that a key team member will be out for a week with the flu than develop total amnesia.
 Rate each risk with high, medium, or low probability.

 Step 3: Determine Impact.
 What would happen if each risk occurred?
 Would your final delivery date get pushed back?
 Would you go over budget?
-Identify which risks have the biggest effect on your project's outcomes, and rate them as high impact.
+Create a business impact analysis to determine the risk of each potential issue and identify which risks have the biggest effect on your project's outcomes, and rate them as high impact.
 Rate the rest as medium or low impact risks.

 TIP: Start using a risk register to log and track risks.
 (You can create separate registers for threats and opportunities, if you wish.)
 Include risk probability, impact, counter-measures, etc.